zearp/OptiHack/README.md

 We're pretty much done now, I suggest you do read all the following sections though, some may apply to you.
 Either way, have fun using macOS on your OptiHack!

 ### Sleep
 Sleep is working as it should.
 It will fall asleep automatically after a while.
+Waking up the machine can be done with a bluetooth or usb keyboard/mouse.
 Apple has removed the slider to control this but it does go to sleep on its own.
 Manual sleep also works.
 Hibernation is disabled.
 To regain some disk space you can delete the sleepimage by executing the following commands.
 This saves about 2GB of disk space.
 Entering manual sleep takes about 30 seconds.
 And for good measure lets disable stand-by and auto power off as well.
 We just want sleep.

 ```
 sudo rm /var/vm/sleepimage